-Kevin Day has more than 19 years of experience as a mechanical design and commissioning engineer.
+Kevin Day has more than 20 years of experience as a mechanical design and commissioning engineer.
 Over the course of his career, he has designed and commissioned central plants, natatoriums, office buildings, hospitals, laboratories, higher education, and K-12 facilities for new construction and renovation projects for public and private owners.
 In his role as Facility Performance Services Leader, he oversees MBP’s innovative approach to verifying owners receive a sustainable, energy efficient, and cost-effective solution for their facility.
-Services include commissioning, retro-commissioning, monitoring-based commissioning, energy audits, LEED consulting, and FHA/ADA assessments.
+Services include commissioning, existing building commissioning, monitoring-based commissioning, energy audits, and LEED consulting.

 BS, Mechanical Engineering, University of Kentucky